SurveyMonkey/public_api_docs/includes/_webhooks.md

  * A survey's collector is updated ('collector_updated')
  * A survey's collector is deleted ('collector_deleted')

 You can specify one or more survey or collector ids to be included.
-The view webhooks and create/modify webhooks [scopes](#scopes) are available on a Basic(Free) [SurveyMonkey plan](https://www.surveymonkey.com/pricing/enterprise/?ut_source=dev_portal&ut_source2=docs).

 ###/webhooks